 - Expert testimony on the mental and emotional impact of car accidents and of the effect the accident you were involved in had on you, in particular

-- Physical manifestations of mental anguish such as insomnia, anxiety or panic attacks, elevated blood pressure, etc.
+- Physical manifestations of mental anguish include insomnia, anxiety or panic attacks, elevated blood pressure, etc.

-While mental anguish can be related to mental health, Texas courts typically do not require a mental examination in order to prove mental anguish, except when “good cause” for a compelled examination is shown.
+While mental anguish can be related to mental health, Texas courts typically do not require a mental examination to prove it, except when “good cause” for a compelled examination is shown.

-There is no specific formula for calculating how much compensation you can recover for mental anguish.
-The amount will depend on a number of factors, including the extent and duration of your mental anguish, the available proof of your mental anguish, and the potential for ongoing and future mental anguish.
+There is no specific formula for calculating how much compensation you can recover.
+The amount will depend on several factors, including the extent and duration of your it, the available proof, and the potential for ongoing and future mental anguish.

 Contact The Benton Law Firm Today

-One of the difficult things about suffering mental anguish after a car accident is how incapacitating it is.
-When you are suffering mental anguish, it can seem impossible to do anything else.
-That’s why it is essential to hire an experienced and compassionate car accident attorney to represent you.
-The Dallas car accident attorneys of The Benton Law Firm have counseled many Texas clients through situations that seemed impossible.
-Let us handle your case while you focus on your own health.
+One of the problematic things about suffering mental anguish after a car accident is how incapacitating it is.
+It can seem impossible to do anything else when you are suffering from it.
+That’s why hiring an experienced and compassionate car accident attorney to represent you is essential.
+The Dallas car accident attorneys of The Benton Law Firm have counseled many Texas clients through impossible situations.
+Let us handle your case while you focus on your health.